Frankcs96/hello-world-java/README.md

-# hello world with java :coffee:
+# Hello world with java :coffee:

  This is a simple **"Hello world"** done with **java**.